andygodish/DotNetMinApi/README.md

 # .NET6 Minimal Commands API

 This readme will walk you through the steps of building a .NET minimal API.
+The end result will be a Min API with a single model used to store CLI commands for various tools (dotnet, k8s, docker, etc).

 - [Reference Video](https://www.youtube.com/watch?v=5YB49OEmbbE&t=926s)